EpistasisLab/regens-analysis/README.md

 0.1
 ```

-A full command for REALGenomeSIM to simulate genomic data with correlated phenotypes would be formatted as follows (noting that REALGenomeSIM_main_SNP_phenotype_map.txt is not necessary at this point).
+A full command for REALGenomeSIM to simulate genomic data with correlated phenotypes would be formatted as follows (noting that REALGenomeSIM_SNP_phenotype_map.txt is not necessary at this point).

 ```
-python REALGenomeSIM_main.py --in all_1000_genomes_ACB_processed --out all_1000_genomes_ACB_simulated --simulate_nbreakpoints 4 --simulate_nsamples 10000 --phenotype continuous --mean_phenotype 5.75 --population_code ACB --human_genome_version hg19 --noise 0.5 --causal_SNP_IDs_path REALGenomeSIM_main_causal_SNP_IDs.txt  --betas_path REALGenomeSIM_main_betas.txt
+python REALGenomeSIM.py --in all_1000_genomes_ACB_processed --out all_1000_genomes_ACB_simulated --simulate_nbreakpoints 4 --simulate_nsamples 10000 --phenotype continuous --mean_phenotype 5.75 --population_code ACB --human_genome_version hg19 --noise 0.5 --causal_SNP_IDs_path REALGenomeSIM_causal_SNP_IDs.txt --betas_path REALGenomeSIM_betas.txt
 ```

 Each argument that wasn't previously explained does the following:
 * --phenotype: can be either continuous (for linear regression) or binary (for logistic regression)
 * --mean_phenotype: the desired value of <img src="https://render.githubusercontent.com/render/math?math=E[y]">.
 REALGenomeSIM modified <img src="https://render.githubusercontent.com/render/math?math=B"> so that <img src="https://render.githubusercontent.com/render/math?math=E[y] = 5.75">.
 If the phenotype is binary, then <img src="https://render.githubusercontent.com/render/math?math=E[y]"> is the proportion of cases and is thusly constrained to reside in the interval <img src="https://render.githubusercontent.com/render/math?math=0 < E[y] < 1\]">.
 I would recommend setting <img src="https://render.githubusercontent.com/render/math?math=0.05 < E[y] < 0.95">, particularly since most real GWAS datasets have at least 5% of the less frequent binary status.
 * --noise: a percentage of <img src="https://render.githubusercontent.com/render/math?math=E[y]"> that <img src="https://render.githubusercontent.com/render/math?math=\sigma_{\epsilon}"> is equal to.
 In the first model equation, <img src="https://render.githubusercontent.com/render/math?math=\sigma_{\epsilon} = 0.5*5.75 = 2.875">.
-* --causal_SNP_IDs_path: the name of the file formatted as REALGenomeSIM_main_causal_SNP_IDs.txt or the full path if its not in the working directory
+* --causal_SNP_IDs_path: the name of the file formatted as REALGenomeSIM_causal_SNP_IDs.txt or the full path if its not in the working directory
-* --betas_path: the name of the file formatted as REALGenomeSIM_main_betas.txt or the full path if its not in the working directory
+* --betas_path: the name of the file formatted as REALGenomeSIM_betas.txt or the full path if its not in the working directory
-* --major_minor_assignments_path: the name of the file formatted as REALGenomeSIM_main_major_minor_assignments.txt or the full path if its not in the working directory
+* --major_minor_assignments_path: the name of the file formatted as REALGenomeSIM_major_minor_assignments.txt or the full path if its not in the working directory

 ### Example 2: inclusion of nonlinear single-SNP effects